 This program funds projects and activities designed to improve the quality of education in First Nations schools and to enhance the educational experiences of students, teachers, administrators, parents and communities.

 Budget 2016 is investing:

 - $55 million in 2018-19 to support First Nations language and culture.
 This targeted support is intended to improve the effectiveness of classroom instruction through curriculum and language development

 - $6 million in 2018-19 to support the application of the latest education innovations to First Nations education.
 The 2018-2019 call for proposals for innovation activities is now closed

 - $1.5 million in 2018-19 to support Research, Measurement, Evaluation and Knowledge Transfer activities.
 The selected 2017-18 projects run for two years, so there is no call this year for these activities

 As of April 1, 2019 the New Paths regular program has been rolled into the core funding provided to First Nations through the Elementary and Secondary Education Program as part of the New policy and funding approach for First Nations kindergarten to grade 12 education.
-The innovation and research streams will remain as proposal-based programs.
-More details coming soon.
+The innovation and research streams remain as proposal-based programs.
+To find out more:

 About the program

 With an annual budget of $50 million, New Paths funds a variety of school-based projects directly involving First Nations students, parents and caregivers, teachers and communities.
 Funds can also be provided to First Nations education authorities and regional education and management organizations to build capacity and develop governance for local schools.
 The level of funding for successful proposals is determined on a case-by-case basis, and depends overall on available funding both nationally and regionally.